How To Start Calisthenics: A Beginner’s Guide (2026)

 What is Calisthenics?

-That crazy ripped dude you saw on YouTube who can hold his entire body in the air in a push up position with his feet levitating off the floor—that’s called a “planche” in calisthenics.
-Or perhaps a girl you saw on Instagram who could pull her whole upper body up above a bar from a hanging position using raw strength—that’s called a “muscle up”.
+That insanely strong athlete you saw on YouTube who can hold their entire body off the floor in a straight-arm position with their legs floating behind them, that’s called a planche in calisthenics.
+Or maybe you saw someone pull their upper body above a bar from a dead hang using raw strength, that’s called a muscle up.
 It looks pretty impressive, right?

 In a nutshell, calisthenics is a form of fitness that utilizes only your body weight and gravity as a form of resistance.
 These exercises are practiced with different levels of intensity and tempo, and it’s geared toward the advancement of strength, endurance, balance, flexibility, and coordination.